 Officer Hauk pulls Preston to the ground in the doorway to keep him from interfering.
 When Carver catches up to Wallace out behind the apartment, Wallace drops a knife.
 Carver finds cocaine in Wallace's pockets.

 Before his trial for several drug-related offenses, Preston moves to suppress the evidence found inside the apartment.
-He argues that the police unlawfully pretended to be maintenance workers, and that that deceit led to the entire episode.
+He argues that the police unlawfully pretended to be maintenance workers and that their deceit led to the entire episode.

 The appeals court considering the case explains that there's a difference between using deceit only to get an occupant to open the door and using it to gain consent to enter the residence.
 The court observes that the officers used their ruse only to get someone to open the door—not to get someone to allow them inside.
 The court denies Preston's motion to suppress.
 (People v.
 Nelson, 296 P.3d 177 (Colo.
 App.
 2012).)

-Even though entering a house is a greater privacy invasion than getting an occupant to merely open the door, it can be legal for police to go into a home under false pretenses.
+Even though entering a house is a greater privacy invasion than getting an occupant to merely open the door, some courts have found it legal for police to go into a home under false pretenses.
+In other cases, courts have held that officer trickery went too far.

 The U.S. Supreme Court, for instance, once sided with law enforcement in a classic case of undercover tactics.
 The defendant had invited an undercover agent to his home for a drug sale.
 His only concern was whether the agent was a willing and able buyer.
 During two visits to the defendant's home, the agent never saw, heard, or took anything that the defendant didn't consider.
 The Court held that the agent's misrepresentation of his identity didn't violate the defendant's Fourth Amendment rights.
 It held that the drugs the undercover officer purchased were admissible at trial.
 (Lewis v.
 United States, 385 U.S. 206 (1966).)